mineral-ui/mineral-ui/docs/publishing.md

 ## Semantic

 When publishing a public release, you should be able to simply run the following command.
-It will do many things, like make a production build, run tests, detect which packages have changed, determine appropriate version bumps, generate change-logs, add git tags, push to github, create a release on github, and publish to npm.
+It will do many things, like make a production build, run tests, detect which packages have changed, determine appropriate version bumps, generate change-logs, add git tags, push to Github, create a release on Github, publish packages to npm, and deploy site artifacts to Github pages.

 * `npm run release:semantic`